AC Troubleshooting Guide

 Take your new contactor, screw it into the system, and replace the wires.
 Boom, new contactor.
 Easy peasy.

-If none of those repairs fixed your AC, fear not!
+If none of those repairs fixed your air conditioner, fear not!
 We will be publishing more guides in the near future that cover issues that are less common.
 Be sure to check back with Filter King each week for more guides.

 If these quick fixes did resolve your issues: Huzzah!
 The revolution was a success.
 Relish in the defeat of the tyrants!
 The work, however, is just beginning.
 With our new-found freedom from expensive repairs, we must ensure the longevity and sustainability of our way of life.